 CE HOURS: 17

-Prerequisites: Level 1, Functional Anatomy and CTB Fundamentals
+Prerequisites: Level 1, Functional Anatomy (or CTB Membership Shoulder Module) and CTB Fundamentals

 This course covers the essential clinical topics, assessments and treatment issues for addressing the most common upper body complaints seen in clinical practice.
 You should have completed Level 1, Functional Anatomy and CTB Fundamentals prior to taking this course, but we do accept students with less coursework on a case by case basis.